lbladma/Project1-Interactive-Web-APP/README.md

-⏭️Add additional contact methods for each contributor ⏭️Allow users to see directions / distance to the place card they select ⏭️When location is blocked at a modal for error alert
+⏭️Add additional contact methods for each contributor ⏭️Allow users to see directions / distance to the place card they select ⏭️When location is blocked at a modal for error alert ⏭️Present a spinning /loading  page indicator whilst the page takes a couple of minutes to render users lat long ( especially when using laptop browsers indoors)
+⏭️Fix the card image z index to be above all revealed cards if hovered upon ⏭️Revamp the site to be more modern day looking

 ## Mock-Up (Screenshots & Responsive UI View)
 First Screen when web app loads: <img src= "./images/FirstScreen.png">